 - Documentation, 2008.

 Rosegarden, a music composition and editing environment:

-- Porting an old 19-tone equal temperament pitch tracker to the current version, as part of my research group’s activities.
+- Programming, 2011: ported an old 19-tone equal temperament pitch tracker to the current version.

 Music and Dance